5l1v3r1/covert_channel-3/README.md

 covert_channel
 ==============

-userland code for creating a  covert channel in wireless broadcast medium
+This project is about doing message transfer using intentionally corrupted frames in the wireless channel.
+The repo currently has the userland code for creating a covert channel in wireless broadcast medium.